Ridge Tile Replacement Cost

 You should also prepare for some bad news if your house is very old and the roof has never been replaced or had routine maintenance carried out on it, no reputable roofer will replace ridge tiles on a roof that is falling apart and needs to be completely replaced.

-Though tile roofs with proper maintenance can last up to 100 years, those that have had missing or broken tiles (including ridge tiles) for years will have serious rot problems and need replacing much sooner.
+Though tile roofs with proper maintenance can last between 50 and 100 years with the correct maintenance.
+However, those that have had missing or broken tiles (including ridge tiles) risk having water damage and issues with rot, often resulting in a full replacement required much sooner.

 DIY Ridge Tile Replacement